 12:45pm — I'll continue to work on the newsletter.
 If I have a new blog post to publish, I'll do it right before the newsletter gets sent out so I can include it in the email.
 If nothing new needs to go out then I’ll work on something for the upcoming week.

-2:00pm - I empty my pouch before heading out to the grocery store.
-I put a few drops of Na’Scent deodorant (or whatever else I happen to be using) into my pouch, and that helps to eliminate odors if I have to empty in a public restroom.
+2:00pm — I empty my pouch before heading out to the grocery store.
+I put a few drops of Na’Scent (or another ostomy deodorant I happen to be using) into my pouch, and that helps to eliminate odor if I have to empty in a public restroom.

 3:30pm — Home from shopping, now I'll put the groceries away and snack on a few apples or bananas.
 I eat apples unpeeled, but chew them very well; Pink Lady apples are my favorite, even at nearly $2.00/lb.